- Balancing Peer and Instructor Feedback

-- To download the file, right click on the link to the file and choose "Save to computer."
+- To download this zip file, click on the link to it.
+(Or right-click and choose "Save to computer.")
 IMPORTANT: Do not rename the file - leave the name that Bb gave it intact.
 You can now store it with other backups in a safe place such as a CD or a course back up folder on your zoo space.
 To import the content to a new course space, follow the steps on the "Importing" page.

 NOTE: While instructors can create archive files as often as they like, only the Blackboard administrator can fully restore the archive with user data intact, i.e., student names and grades.
 (If you need to access user data in an archived version of your course, contact the UVM Blackboard Administrator at firstname.lastname@example.org).

 NOTE: You may also be interested in the end-of-semester checklist